tooichitake/cryptocurrency-service/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for educational purposes only.
+This software is provided for educational and research purposes.

 ## 🔗 Links